Tana River Mangabey, Cercocebus galeritus

 Geographic Distribution and Habitat

 The Tana River mangabey (Cercocebus galeritus), also known as the Tana River crested mangabey, is endemic to a small stretch of floodplain forests along the Tana River in Kenya.
-They occupy about 27 small (under 1,200 acre/5 km²) forests, many of which are fragmented, both naturally and anthropogenically.
+They occupy about 27 small (under 1,200 acre/5 km²) forests, many of which are fragmented, both naturally and anthropogenically (from man made activities and events).
 The species’ entire range is less than 6,400 acres (26 km²).
 Floodplain forests are very unique ecosystems, as they are highly dependent on the height of the groundwater table and on the natural river processes of flooding, erosion, and nutrient cycling.
 Unfortunately, human activities such as building dams interrupts these sensitive natural processes and degrades the forest.
 The Tana River region boasts high biodiversity, with many endemic plant and animal species with small ranges.
 Unfortunately, it is a highly threatened environment due to sensitivity of the ecosystem and the rampant human-caused degradation that occurs there.

 Size, Weight, and Lifespan